Benchmarking Longitudinal Survey

 Designers

-Use tokens and design components on Figma to work on wireframes
+Use tokens and design components to create wireframes

 What a successful interaction looked like